-Before you decide to arrange an appointment with your dentist for veneers, it’s worth understand what veneers are, where you can find someone to fit them, how they will improve your appearance and how they are fitted.
+Before you decide to arrange an appointment with your dentist for veneers, it’s worth understanding a few things.
+What veneers are, where you can find someone to fit them, where to get veneers in the UK, how they will improve your appearance and how they are fitted.

 What are veneers?

 Basically they are a cosmetic dental treatment designed to conceal imperfections on and around your teeth.
 They are great for covering up chips, cracks and stains on your teeth.
 Through doing this you are able to smile with far more confidence.
 The most commonly used veneers are made from porcelain but some are also made from composite resin.